faubulous/mentor-vscode/README.md

 - **Online Collaboration <sup style="color: orange">NEW</sup>**
   - Runnable in the browser on [vscode.dev](https://vscode.dev)
-  - Browse GitHub repositories without installing
+  - Edit GitHub repositories online
 - **Workspace Tree**
   - Navigate all ontology and SPARQL files in the project
   - Easily find problems in all ontologies in the workspace